Why you need to be analysing Universal Search

 Universal Search features now completely dominate page one, and in many instances, organic classic blue links get pushed far down the page.

 In fact, on mobile, we’ve seen organic positions only be visible after 3 to 4 scrolls.
 And, if that isn’t enough to prove the importance of these features, a study by Nielsen Norman Group suggests that users’ eyes flit to those more visual results before ever reaching the classic blue listings – even those that sit further down the page – in what is known as the ‘Pinball pattern effect’.

-The once coveted organic ‘Position one’ is no longer as visible as it once was and, therefore, owning that space is no longer as valuable.
+The once coveted organic ‘Position one’ is no longer as visible and, therefore, owning that space is no longer as valuable.